Yes, you can learn how to prevent premature aging with a healthy diet.

 Candles: be aware of perfumes and untested chemicals here too.

 Toxins in personal products: from sunscreens to lotions and beauty products: there are some nasty chemicals out there, some of which are known or suspected carcinogens and endocrine disrupters.

 Click here for more information about safer products.

-Toxins in agriculture: Rules and safety in the area of agriculture are in need of major overhaul.
-An expert review of one chemical widely used, glyphosate, is now considered a probable human carcinogen (5).
+Toxins in agriculture: Rules and safety in the area of agriculture are in need of a major overhaul.
+An expert review of one chemical widely used, glyphosate, is now considered a probable human carcinogen.

-Chemicals in foods also come from the convenient plastic packaging, especially from hot foods that begin to wear the plastics down, which are known endocrine disrupting chemicals.
+Chemicals in foods also come from convenient plastic packaging, especially from hot foods that begin to wear the plastics down, which are known as endocrine-disrupting chemicals.